emres/linear2tree/README.md

 # linear2tree: Tiny web based linguistic utility to convert linear syntax representation into 2D syntax tree represenation

+**Warning:** The source code is about 5 years old and is the result of my experiments with Common Lisp to help fellow linguists.
+I did not test it with current Lisp implementations, web servers, etc. but probably it will either work out of the box provided that you have an active SBCL system and allegroserve or will require minor modifications.
+And probably by now somebody should have created a more capable utility to solve the same problem (let me know).
+Nevertheless I decided to share it so that it may prove useful for some linguists and hackers out there.

 This is a small linguistics typesetting utility to help eople who write linguistics papers and are in need of typesetting parse trees.